Committment to protect your Privacy

 Our commitment to protect your privacy

-We recognise that any personal information we collect about you will only be used for the purposes we have collected it for or as allowed under the law.
-It is important to us that you are confident that any personal information we hold about you will be treated in a way which ensures protection of your personal information.
+We will only use personal information we collect about you for the purposes we have collected it for or as allowed under the law.
+It is important to us that you are confident that we will treat any personal information we hold about you in a way which ensures protection of your personal information.

 When we refer to personal information we mean information from which your identity is reasonably apparent.
-This information may include information or an opinion about you.
+This information may include information or an opinion about you, whether true or not.
 The personal information we hold about you may also include credit information.

-Credit information is information which is used to assess your eligibility to be provided with finance and may include any finance that you have outstanding, your repayment history and any defaults.
-Usually, credit information is exchanged between credit and finance providers and credit reporting bodies.
+Credit information is any information that has any bearing on your credit worthiness and which is or could be used to assess your eligibility to be provided with finance, and may include any finance that you have outstanding, your repayment history and any defaults.
+It may also include certain credit worthiness information that we derive from the data that we receive from a credit reporting body (“CRB”).
+Usually, credit information is exchanged between credit and finance providers and CRBs.

-The kinds of personal information we may collect about you include your name, date of birth, address, account details, occupation and any other information we may need to identify you.
+The kinds of personal information we may collect about you include your name, date of birth, contact details (including address), account details, occupation and any other information we may need to identify you.

 If you are applying for finance we may also collect the ages and number of your dependants and cohabitants, the length of time at your current address, your employment details and proof of earnings and expenses.